Anthony Deane (shipwright): Politics

 In 1675 he was knighted and appointed Controller of the Victualling Accounts.
-In the previous year, as an alderman of Harwich, he funded the construction of a new gaol and guildhall in the town.
+In the previous year, as an alderman of Harwich, he funded the construction of a new jail and guildhall in the town.
 He was also an alderman of the City of London.
 He became Mayor of Harwich for 1676, and he and his patron Samuel Pepys were the MPs for Harwich in Charles II's third parliament (which sat from 6 March 1678 and formed part of the Cavalier Parliament).
 They were returned for the 1679 Parliament despite both being accused of leaking naval intelligence to France, and being on 9 July 1679 brought before the King's Bench at Westminster on a charge of treason and imprisoned in the Tower of London, but bailed to appear for trial at a later date.
 The charges were not pressed, and on 14 February 1680, the pair were released from their bail.
 For the next few years, Deane continued his successful career as a private shipbuilder.

 He and Pepys were also MPs for Harwich in James II's first parliament from 19 May 1685.

 His written work includes a Doctrine for Naval Architecture, published in 1670, now seen as one of the most important texts in the history of naval architecture.
 He was also a mentor of Peter the Great during his Grand Embassy.

 He married twice; firstly to Ann Prowse, a widow who bore him four sons and a daughter and secondly to Christian, the widow of Sir John Dawes, and mother of William Dawes, Archbishop of York, who bore him three sons and five daughters.